Drone Photography and Video of Catskills Real Estate

 What is a Flyover?

-A flyover is simply a best-effort attempt to provide aerial video and photos of a home and its surroundings intended to give you an overview of a property, within the limits imposed by obstructions, topography, vegetation, and (rarely in the Catskills) FAA airspace restrictions.
+A flyover is a best-effort attempt to provide aerial video or photographs of a home and its surroundings.
+It's intended to give you an overview of a property, within the limits imposed by obstructions, topography, vegetation, and (rarely in the Catskills) FAA airspace restrictions.
 In other words, I try to provide as complete an overview of the property as I can given the specifics of its location and environment.

-You will receive an unlisted Vimeo link to the video and will have an initial 60 days during which you can view or download it.
-(Extensions can be purchased if needed.)
-During that time you are free to share the link with friends, relatives, engineers, mortgage bankers, or anyone else you choose.
-You also can download the video and re-upload it to your own account on YouTube or other video-hosting or social media services if you like.
+If you do choose a video flyover, you will receive an unlisted Vimeo link to the video and will have an initial 60 days during which you can view or download it.
+(Extensions are available if needed.)
+During that time you are free to share the link with engineers, mortgage bankers, or anyone else involved with the property transfer.

 The video itself will be boring and lightly-edited.
 Other than editing out transiting, positioning, and (occasionally) people who get in the way, there will be very little editing at all.
 There also will be no soundtrack or music.
 The purpose of a flyover is to inform, not to entertain.